DuncanRuns/NinjaLink/README.md

 ## NinjaLink Public Server

-As of July 2025, a public NinjaLink server using rooms is available at `ws://ninjalink.duncanruns.xyz:52534`.
+As of July 2025, a public NinjaLink server using rooms is available at `wss://ninjalink.duncanruns.xyz:52536` (or `ws://ninjalink.duncanruns.xyz:52534`).

+## NinjaLink Watcher Website

+A website is available at [ninjalink.duncanruns.xyz](https://ninjalink.duncanruns.xyz) that allows you to connect to a NinjaLink server and view player data without needing to download anything.

 ## Hosting a NinjaLink server